NINAnor/naturregnskap/README.md

 If you make new commits now, after submitting a PR, these commits will become part of the PR.
 You do not need to create a new PR or delete the first one.

-Now, importantly, everytime before you start working on your forked version, you need to update it with the main *base' repository at NINAnor.
+Now, importantly, every time before you start working on your forked version, you need to update it with the main *base' repository at NINAnor.
 To to this, go to your forked repo at GitHub and click *Fetch upstream*.

 <img src="figures/fetchUpstream.png" alt="" width="700"/>